Animal identification

-Animal identification using a means of marking is a process done to identify and track specific animals.
+Animal identification using external marks or internal identifiers is a process done to identify and track specific animals.
 It is done for a variety of reasons including verification of ownership, biosecurity control, and tracking for research or agricultural purposes.

 History

 Individual identification of animals by means of body markings has been practiced for over 3,800 years, as stated in Code of Hammurabi.
 The first official identification systems are documented as far as the 18th century.
 In Uruguay for instance maintained at that time a register of hot brands.